Automated Patch Assessment for Program Repair at Scale: Related Work

-Yang et al. \cite{Opad} propose Opad and Gao et al. \cite{ISSTA19GaoCrash} propose Fix2Fit, two approaches based on implicit oracles for detecting overfitting patches that introduce crashes or memory-safety problems.
+\citet{Opad} propose Opad and \citet{ISSTA19GaoCrash} propose Fix2Fit, two approaches based on implicit oracles for detecting overfitting patches that introduce crashes or memory-safety problems.
 Using these two approaches for automatic patch correctness assessment would be an underestimation of overfitting patches, and also useless for Java where there is no memory problem.

-D’Antoni et al. \cite{qclose} propose Qlose to quantify the changes between the buggy program and the potential patch in terms of syntactic distances and semantic distances.
+\citet{qclose} propose Qlose to quantify the changes between the buggy program and the potential patch in terms of syntactic distances and semantic distances.
 They use program execution traces as a measure to rank patches.
 With the ground truth patch, this technique can be used to assess the correctness of automatic repair patches.

-In S3 \cite{s3}, the syntactic and semantic distances between a patched and a buggy program is used to drive synthesis for generating less overfitting patches.
+In S3 \citep{s3}, the syntactic and semantic distances between a patched and a buggy program are used to drive synthesis for generating less overfitting patches.
 This approach could be extended with a ground truth patch to calculate the syntactic and semantic distances between an automatic repair patch and a ground truth patch for the usage of automated patch assessment.

-Overall, all these techniques are overfitting patches identification techniques embedded in the repair process, they are not techniques for scientific evaluations of program repair research.
+Overall, all these techniques are overfitting patch identification techniques embedded in the repair process, they are not techniques for scientific evaluations of program repair research.